netcreateorg/netcreateorg.github.io/pages/networks.md

 - [The original network produced by students with added factions](/SampleNetworks/2019-02-06_TacitusModularity/#/?ROME-FEB-LQN-ID008&TRACK=NO)
     - While the students were discussing the newly-generated gender network, a member of the instructional team exported data to Gephi and ran a modularity/network-neighborhood report.
     - That information was reimported to Net.Create **live during class** so that students could see divisions in the imperial network.
 We briefly discussed factions and then students explored the faction network on their own after class.

+We also have two samples of undergraduate research done on a set of objects contributed by the Indiana University Bloomington community and networked using several different network taxonomies at https://historyharvest.indiana.edu/Fall2019/stories/Networks.html